DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 features help view and filter data to identify specific inconsistencies in the dataset, enables bulk and single cell editing, and sorts the order of rows and columns.
 The facets in OpenRefine are one of the strongest features.
-Facets like Text facet, Numeric facet, and Timeline facet enable editing null and misspelled values, helps find a particular range of numeric values, and helps identify erroneous dates and date formats respectively.
+Facets like "Text facet", Numeric facet, and Timeline facet enable editing null and misspelled values, helps find a particular range of numeric values, and helps identify erroneous dates and date formats respectively.
 There are few more faceting features in OpenRefine